 George, aged 1

 They settled in Mount Duneed in Russells Road to the west of the recreation reserve.
 After William's death the land was kept in the family until Mary died in 1888.
-William Radford, maybe his son, paid rates on 102½ acres with a stone house.
+William Radford paid rates on 102½ acres with a stone house.
 It is unclear where the extra land was.
+The 76 acres was later owned by John Southwood Melhuish.

 William died on 20 February, 1866.
 He was buried in the Wesleyan section of the Mount Duneed Cemetery.
 Mary died in April 1888 and is buried with him.